The Dusty Duo-Tune

 - Stanley & Stanley

-Universal Duo-Tune (Adjusts to fit harp tuning pins from .160" or 4mm to .220" or 5.6mm.
-Does not work well on zither-type harp pins; see note above.)
+Universal (Adjusts to fit harp tuning pins with square heads from .160" or 4mm to .236" or 6mm.
+Does not work well on non-square pins, zither pins, or other pins with tapered heads; please see Sizing tab on our Universal Wrench page for more details.)

 - Rees (but not Harpsicle)